jsdealy/latin/miscellae/guideToLatinConversation.md

 I. Sambuca.

-A, Immo sambuca, si rite audita recorder, signi- ficat, elder tree.
+A, Immo sambuca, si rite audita recorder, significat, elder tree.

-I. Nequaquam : sambuci est ilia notio, non sam- bucie.
+I. Nequaquam : sambuci est ilia notio, non sambucie.

 A. The how of a violin.